*sounds alarms* Figured it out..THE MInI CuPCake!

 Cups were convenient because hearth ovens took a long time to bake large cakes.
 Gem pans, early muffin tins, were common in households around the turn of the 20th Century and cupcakes were baked directly in these.
 Throughout the 1900’s cupcakes became popular kids treats partly due to their ease in baking.
 In the early 1900’s Hostess introduced the snack cupcake, but it didn’t become the Hostess Cupcake we know today until the 1950’s.

 Many people associate cupcakes with the popularity of homemaking of the 1950’s and 60’s although this is an myth.
 Cupcakes were no more popular during that time period then they are today.
 More likely is that adults associate cupcakes with memories from their childhood.
 What is different today is that cupcakes have gone crazy.
 Traditionally they have been made for children in basic flavors.
 Today the cupcake has gone gourmet and is playful, hip and glamorous.
 This craze is here to stay.

-This entry was posted on November 24, 2009 by Shelbi Lavender.
+This entry was posted on November 24, 2009 by Shelbi Cash.
 It was filed under #1 CUPCAKE NASHVEGAS, TN, Uncategorized and was tagged with #1 cupcake in Nashville, cake, Christies Cookies, cupcake, cupcake cafe, Downtown Franklin, Food, Franklin, Gigi's Cupcakes, Greenhills, Ivey Cake, Ivey Cakes, nashville, naticakes, positive polly, The Cupcake Collection, TN.